Dawn Phenomenon: Why Your Blood Sugar Spikes at Sunrise

 As your body prepares to wake, melatonin lowers, and growth hormone, cortisol, epinephrine, and adrenaline naturally rise.

-This hormonal cascade also triggers the release of the hormone glucagon from your pancreas, catalyses the breakdown of stored glycogen in your liver and increases the glucose in your bloodstream.
+This hormonal cascade also triggers the release of the hormone glucagon from the pancreas, catalyses the breakdown of stored glycogen in the liver, and increases glucose in the bloodstream.

 Viola!
 You are fully fuelled, energised, and ready to bounce out of bed to start the day.